 The Steam Deck can absolutely emulate the PS2.
 Really well, in fact.
 The simplest solution for getting this up and running is to download the aforementioned EmuDeck.
 That’ll give you access to RetroArch along with its library of compatible PS2 emulators like PCSX2.

 There are other options out there, but there’s very little reason to use anything else when RetroArch is available.
-We’re all about ease of usage here at RETROResolve, so save yourself a headache and grab EmuDeck.
+I’m all about ease of usage here at RetroResolve, so save yourself a headache and grab EmuDeck.

 Can the Steam Deck Emulate Switch?